 Lazurenko, who had been an employee since 2003, resigned the following month.
-According to the October 16 court papers, he approached TNK-BP's lawyers in June and showed them the documents, saying he considered they "would be damaging to TNK-BP if disclosed because they purport to reveal high-level personnel engaging in corrupt behavior."
+According to the Oct.
+16 court papers, he approached TNK-BP's lawyers in June and showed them the documents, saying he considered they "would be damaging to TNK-BP if disclosed because they purport to reveal high-level personnel engaging in corrupt behaviour."

 TNK-BP has denied any wrongdoing and says it continues to believe in the merits of the injunction.
 Its representatives in London said they had nothing to add on Tuesday.